I study or already have a bachelor degree in […]. Can I apply for the master program Molecular Medicine?

 Please follow the directions given on the online portal (uni-assist).
 If hard copies of your documents are required, you need to send them to uni-assist.
 Any documents sent to the Institute of Molecular Medicine will be disregarded.

-Application is a two step procedure consisting of the written application and an interview.
-If the applicant’s academic qualifications meet the requirements, he / she will be invited for an interview.
+Application is a two step procedure consisting of the written application and a local assessment.
+If the applicant’s academic qualifications meet the requirements, he/she will be invited for an assessment of skills and knowledge including an interview and a brief written test.

 Approximately three to four weeks after the application deadline.